An experience in purely-clinical research for recent college graduates

 The application deadline is May 1 before the summer in which you intend to enroll in PREP.
 For example, if you intend to enroll in the 2019-2020 academic year, your application is due May 1, 2019.
 Applications received at other times will be considered on a space-available basis.
 Applicants are encouraged to apply early.

 Selection criteria and process

+Application evaluation is a holistic process.
 All materials submitted with the application play a role in the selection process.
 As students come from very diverse backgrounds and have many different future interests, none of the application elements dominate in the selection process.
 The Selection Committee looks for individuals who show the greatest promise of succeeding in disease-oriented basic and translational research careers.